weynandk/info_threefold/docs/token/tokenomics/README.md

 * Difficulty level

-See more in our simulator section how this works.
+See more in our [simulator section](/token/tokenomics/simulations.md) how this works.

-## Earning Tokens: Cultivating
+## Earning Tokens: Cultivation

-Users of the Grid will purchase capacity from the Farmer who has made this capacity available on the ThreeFold Grid.
+Anyone can create applications on top of the Grid.
+They can purchase capacity from the Farmer who has made this capacity available on the ThreeFold Grid.
 This payment for the capacity will be made in ThreeFold Tokens.

 # Maximum Tokens in Circulation

+To ensure an incentivized model for all stakeholders in the ecosystem, there is a 2 billion cap on the maximum amount of ThreeFold Token in circulation at all times.

 ## Burning

-To ensure an incentivized model for all stakeholders in the ecosystem, there is a 2 billion cap on the maximum amount of ThreeFold Token in circulation at all times.
-We do this by what they call "burning of tokens".
+One way to do this, is burning tokens.

-This means that of each transaction made in order to reserve capacity 50% of the tokens will be burned. (transactions that are made to other wallets, exchanges, etc are not subject to the burning of tokens).
+This means that of each cultivation transaction 50% of the tokens will be burned. (transactions that are made to other wallets, exchanges, etc are not subject to the burning of tokens).

 E.g. a farmer asks 100 TFT for a certain amount of capacity + timeframe.
 The user of this capacity will pay the full 100 TFT.
 Yet the farmer will only receive a % of this amount.

-As 50% is burned off, and part of the transaction also goes to the ThreeFold Foundation.
+As 50% is burned off, and 10% of the transaction also goes to the ThreeFold Foundation.

-The number that goes to the ThreeFold Foundation will decrease over time.

 ## Difficulty level